ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 ```
 <a href="#Contents">Back to contents</a>

+<a name ="TR_Recursion"></a>
+### Recursion in a tree
+As a rule one may follow:
+1. If recursion is to build the tree, follow a preOrder format, that is create the root first and then add children.
+2. If recursion is to delete the nodes of a tree then follow the postOrder format that is delete the children first and ony then the parent.
+3. If recursion is to neither build a tree nor delete nodes, but to replicate the structure of thee tree such as convert tree to linked list/ convert tree to array/ serializing a tree, always follow the preOrder format.

+<a href="#Contents">Back to contents</a>

 <a name ="TR_DeleteLeafNodes"></a>
 ### Delete leaf nodes with value as x
 Given a binary tree and a target integer x, delete all the leaf nodes having value as x.
 Also, delete the newly formed leaves with the target value as x.